Washington Nationals

 |68-93

-Harper signed a one-year, $13.625 million deal with the Nationals on Friday, avoiding arbitration, FanRag Sports' Jon Heyman reports.
+The 73rd overall pick in the 2011 draft for the Dodgers sat out the entire 2016 season.
+He last appeared in the minor leagues in 2015 for Low-A Great Lakes, where he hit just .238/.282/.324 in 264 plate appearances across 64 games, and he has never advanced past Low-A. A rebound season could help the 23-year-old get his once-promising career back on track, but he shouldn't be expected to advance much further than High-A in 2017.

-This is Harper's second to last season before he hits free agency after the 2018 campaign.
-He received a healthy bump in pay from the $5 million he earned in 2016.
-While he is coming off a bit of a down year that was dragged down by injuries, Harper will still cost a premium as a late first-round pick in most drafts this season.
+Falu spent 2016 in the Royals system with Triple-A Omaha, where he slashed .267/.297/.404 in 172 plate appearances over 46 games.
+He'll be 34 in June and has not appeared in the big leagues since 2014, when he saw time in Milwaukee and San Diego.
+Don't expect him to earn any time in the majors in 2017 either, as the Nationals have strong depth at second base, Falu's primary position.

-Norris agreed to a one-year, $4.2 million contract with the Nationals on Friday, avoiding arbitration, Jon Heyman of FanRag Sports reports.
+Lisson agreed to a minor league contract with the Nationals, Matt Eddy of Baseball America reports.

-He struggled in a major way with San Diego in 2016, batting .186/.255/.328 with a strikeout rate north of 30 percent.
-That said, Norris, who turns 28 next month, still packs a power punch and he figures to serve as the primary option behind the dish in Washington -- that keeps him plenty relevant in two-catcher leagues.
+In 2016, Lisson played at Triple-A Saltillo in the Mexican League, where he hit .278/.398/.474 with 16 home runs.
+However, at 32 years old, the third baseman has little to offer apart from organizational depth as he's yet to appear in the majors.

-Roark avoided arbitration with the Nationals on Friday with a $4.315 million deal, Jon Heyman of Today's Knuckleball reports.
+Mills signed a minor league contract with the Nationals, Matt Eddy of Baseball America reports.

 |2016 Team Leaders